amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 2, but agree we should provide additional citations when they are formally introduced.
 We do believe our syntactic technique for calculating their entropy is new.

-BCP: Rephased the last sentence -- is it right?